This article contains the information needed to use NetScaler to load balance two or more StoreFront servers.

 4. On the Certificates tab, bind the server certificate you imported earlier.

 5. Bind the CA certificate used to sign the server certificate you imported earlier and any other CAs that might be part of the PKI chain of trust.

 2. Select Traffic Management > Load Balancing > Virtual Servers > Add to create a new vServer.

 3. Select the load balancing method for the vServer.
 Common choices for StoreFront load balancing are round robin or least connection.

 4. Bind the Service Group you created earlier to the load balancing vServer.

-5. Bind the same SSL and CA certificate you previously bound to the service group, to the load balancing vServer.
+5. Bind the same server and CA certificate you previously bound to the service group, to the load balancing vServer.

 6. From within the load balancing vServer menu, select Persistence on the right hand side and set the persistence method to be CookieInsert.

 7. Name the cookie.
 For example, NSC_SFPersistence, as this makes it easy to identify in Fiddler traces during debugging.

 This scenario uses the default StoreFront monitor using port 8000.